FAQs for the 2022-2023 school year will be available by late August 2022.

 How soon will we hear whether we will receive a grant?

-We will notify you by email within five weeks of submission as to whether your application has been approved or not.
-Be sure your email is set to receive messages from the Mass Cultural Council (email@example.com).
+We will notify applicants by email by December 3, 2021 as to whether their application has been approved or not.
+Be sure your email is set to receive messages from Mass Cultural Council (email@example.com).

 Contracts and Payments